 Differential Diagnosis, Investigation, and Treatment

 A workup was conducted for acute polysubstance abuse with a urine drug screen revealing patient was positive for cocaine and amphetamine use.
 Computed tomography (CT) without contrast was taken of the head revealing chronic microvascular changes, but no acute intracranial process.
 Due to chronic alcohol intake, patient was started on folate and thiamine supplementation.
 Initial complete blood count (CBC) revealed a hemoglobin count of 12.9 and platelet count of 145.
 With recent weight loss and malnutrition, a CT scan of chest, abdomen, and pelvis was obtained to evaluate for malignancy.
 Scans revealed a 3mm right upper lung (RUL) nodule and nonspecific wall thickening in the cecum and proximal ascending colon [Figure 1].
 It was recommended at that time to have follow-up CT scan in twelve months and referral for outpatient colonoscopy.
 White blood count (WBC) was elevated at 13.0 (ref 4.8 – 10.8) with differential revealing eosinophil percentage of 22% (ref 0-4) and absolute eosinophil (ABS) eosinophil count of 2.9 (0-0.4).
-Chart review discovered chronic eosinophilia since 2013ematology was consulted for evaluation of eosinophilia.
+Chart review discovered chronic eosinophilia since 2013.
+Hematology was consulted for evaluation of eosinophilia.
 HIV test, malignancy workup to include peripheral blood smear and FISH, as well as infectious workup including stronglyoides antibody were ordered which were pending at time of discharge.

 Outcome and Follow-up: